 If you’re at the stage of purchasing a domain name, don’t hesitate to pay extra for an unforgettable name.

 And then plaster if everywhere.
-Too often we get into a rut of thinking online advertising should/can only be done online.
+Don't get into the rut of thinking online advertising can only be done online.

 Opportunity #1 – Vehicle decals

 Plastering your website address on every vehicle you have on the road is one of the highest return on investment forms of advertising you can ever do.
 This will definitely drive more traffic to your website.

 Opportunity #2 – Uniforms

 Add your website to your company shirts, hats, jackets, etc. This is a great “pay once, advertise for years” investment.

 Each time you arrive at a job site, put up a sign that prominently includes your website address.